Justin-Landes/BMI_Analyzer_Project/README.md

 # BMI Analyzer

-A simple tool to calculate and categorize Body Mass Index (BMI).
+A smart tool using Python to calculate and categorize Body Mass Index (BMI) and OpenAI ChatGPT to make recommendations on BMI reduction based on input from the user.

 ## Features
-- Input height and weight
+- Input user data and characteristics
 - Output BMI value and category
+- Output ChatGPT recommendations

 ## Usage
 ```bash